 The add-word-characters command can be used to adjust how the text items are divided into word based features by the default text processing mechanisms of the AGI for the current model.
-By default, text items are broken into separate word features as collections of sequential characters which are either all alphanumericp or all not alphanumericp.
-Thus, this text string "one--word" would be broken into three separate visual items "one", "--", and "word".
+By default, text items are broken into separate word features as collections of sequential characters using the Lisp alphanumericp function.
+A word feature is a sequence of characters that have the same value from alphanumericp.
+Thus, this text string "one--word" would be broken into three separate visual word features: "one", "--", and "word".
 This command allows one to specify additional characters to group with the alphanumerics.
-Thus, if #\- were added using this command that string would instead be processed as a single word for the visual representation.
+Thus, if "-" were added using this command that string would instead be processed as a single word feature for the visual representation.